Konamiman/RookieDrive-FDD-ROM/README.md

     ASC:  3Ah
     ASCQ: 00h

+Currently the `CALL USBERROR` command will work only when a floppy disk drive is connected.

 ### The panic button

 Executing USB transactions involves sending a command to the USB host controller hardware and waiting for it to notify completion (or error) with an interrupt.
 Under normal circumstances this always happens, but if for some reason it doesn't, the computer will hang waiting forever for this interrupt.